Project TeamLuca Di Carlo, Ana Domenti, Marc Dufour-Feronce, Andreas Reeg

 Cork panels on facade and roof

 On the ground floor large scale glass elements fill the interior with daylight.
-The facades above, as well as the roof surfaces l in Portugal.
+The facades above, as well as the roof surfaces, with exception of a few windows and the solar panels, are completely clad with cork.
+The architects found the unusual material in Portugal.
 As a by-product of the cork production process for bottles, granulated cork waste is formed into facade panels under pressure and heat.
 During this process the natural resins of the cork are released, binding the granulate thereby creating a light weight and durable cladding material through sustainable methods.
 The resulting cork facade panels are naturally weather and mould resistant without any artificial additives.

 Natural cork has very high insulation values and is well suited to use as a monolithic facade cladding.
 The choice of this material contributes significantly to the energy efficiency and sustainability of the building.
 Cork also provides good acoustic insulation and reduces the sound of dripping rain.
 Initially it was through the client's interest in achieving good acoustic performance that the architects came across this unusual choice of material.